kantancoding/twitter-gpt/README.md

 write me an init script for a mysql database called social_graph that includes a table called relationship.
-The table should have the columns id which is the primary key, destination_id, and user_id.
+The table should have the columns id which is the primary key, destination_id, and source_id.
 All column types should be INT.
 The column destination_id should be indexed.
 ```